 - Compostable plastics do not go in the recycling cart.
 Compostable plastics – like plastic forks, food container and more are only compostable in industrial or commercial compost processing facilities If you have compostable plastics, either throw them in a bin marked for true industrial compost, or throw them in the trash.

 Additional recycling services within Lorain County

 Looking for a place to recycle those items not collected during your normal curb-side recycling pickup, including plastics other than those labeled with a 1 or a 2?
 Simply place these items in a box or bag and drop them off inside the Lorain County Collection Center during normal business hours at 540 S. Abbe Road, Elyria, Ohio 44035.
-For more information, contact the District at 440-329-5440.
+For more information, contact the District at 440-329-5440 or visit their website.